OldSchoolWeaver/WeatherGeneratorApp/README.md

      Adelaide -34.92,138.62,48 2016-01-04 23:05:37 Sunny +39.4 1114.1 12

 Where
-     • Location is an optional label describing one or more positions,
+     • Location is an optional label describing one or more positions
-     • Position is a comma-separated triple containing latitude, longitude, and elevation in metres above sea level,
+     • Position is a comma-separated triple containing latitude, longitude, and elevation in metres above sea level
-     • Local time is an ISO8601 date time,
+     • Local time is an ISO8601 date time
-     • Conditions is either Snow, Rain, Sunny,
+     • Conditions are either Snow, Rain, Sunny
-     • Temperature is in °C,
+     • Temperature is in °C
-     • Pressure is in hPa, and
+     • Pressure is in hPa
-     • Relative humidity is a %.
+     • Relative humidity is a %

 ## Dependencies: